aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/avd_l3_dc.rst

             s1-spine1                  : ok=13   changed=8    unreachable=0    failed=0    skipped=2    rescued=0    ignored=0
             s1-spine2                  : ok=5    changed=3    unreachable=0    failed=0    skipped=1    rescued=0    ignored=0

-    Now that the configurations have been created, we will deploy them using CloudVision
+    Now that the configurations have been created, we will push them to CloudVision and have CloudVision automatically deploy to the devices.

     Run the following command: